aws-geospatial/amazon-location-utilities-datatypes-js/README.md

 npm install @aws/amazon-location-utilities-datatypes
 ```

-Importing in an HTML file for usage directly in the browser:
+Importing in an HTML file for usage directly in the browser using the Amazon Location SDK script.
+The Amazon Location SDK is based on the [AWS SDK for JavaScript V3](https://github.com/aws/aws-sdk-js-v3), which allows the use of making calls to Amazon Location through the script added into the HTML file.

 ```html
 <script src="TBA"></script>